 Do I need a High School Diploma to become a Medical Assistant?

 This really depends on what your ultimate goal is as a Medical Assistant.
-Having a GED or High School diploma is still the best way to undertake your next challenge, but you should not be discouraged if you don’t have either.
-NPCollege offers an opportunity to prepare you to obtain your High School Diploma or GED from an accredited school based on your past academic history.
+Having a GED or High School diploma is still the best way to undertake your next challenge, but you should not be discouraged if you don’t have it.
+NPCollege offers an opportunity to prepare you to obtain your High School Diploma or GED from an accredited school based on your past academic history, and while you are attending Medical Assistant classes.
 If you have been informed that obtaining a High School diploma only takes a few weeks or less, you really need to do your research about the GED or High School education accreditation being offered to you.

 Remember: “If it sounds too good to be true, it probably is.”